nikhil10apr/shop/README.md

 ****************************************************************
-This is an initial version of my website.
+This initial version of shop.